AdaSubst User Guide V1.4r1

 Assuming that you have moved elements declared in Pack to other packages, all you have to do is take your favorite text editor and add after each identifier from the second column an "in" plus the name of the package where it is now.
 You can then use this dictionary to update all units that depended on Pack.

 Note that the generated dictionary is a "no-op", i.e. each element is substituted by itself.
 AdaSubst recognizes no-ops, so that lines that contain identical substitutions are not considered modifications (no "–CHANGED:" line is generated if you put the "-c" option).
-Therefore, if you just want to change some names of elements declared in a package, you can use the -P option to generate the dictionary, then modify only the lines for the identifiers you want to change.
+Therefore, if you just want to change some names of elements declared in a package, you can use the "prepare" function to generate the dictionary, then modify only the lines for the identifiers you want to change.
 You can then run AdaSubst in normal mode on the package itself as well as on any unit that uses the package to perform the substitutions.

 Note also that if the original element does not use the same casing as the substitution, substitution does occur.
 This means that the "raw" dictionary can be used to change the casing of all identifiers to the one of the original declaration in the package specification.